How to Contribute to Code Development

 How Can I Contribute New Functional Components?

 Before entering a new issue following the Feature Request process, first check if there is already an open issue addressing a similar feature.
 Describe your work plan and the resources you are planning to allocate in the issue.
-Then you should bring it up for discussion on the developers mailing list.
+Then you should bring it up for discussion on the community forum.
 Other developers may have suggestions, and this ensures that the new feature is aligned with the roadmap and other features being developed.
 It is important to be sure that you’re not doing redundant work.

 New features can be: